Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

-Section \ref{gfgt} argued, on general grounds, that the gauge transformations that are interpreted as having DES are the global ones.
-The aim of this Section is to explain precisely how this result is derived from taking the quotient of all \textit{boundary-preserving} symmetries by all \textit{redundant} symmetries.
+Sections \ref{gfgt} and \ref{sec:DESglobal} argued, on general grounds, that the gauge transformations with DES are the global ones.
+The aim of this Section is to explain how the global (i.e. rigid) gauge transformations arise \textit{precisely} as the physical gauge group by taking the quotient of all \textit{boundary-preserving} symmetries by all \textit{redundant} symmetries.

-Descriptions of physical systems often come with boundary conditions.
+Descriptions of physical systems usually come with boundary conditions.
 If the Lagrangian or Hamiltonian of a system exhibits a symmetry, then it is important that the symmetry group acts on that system in such a way that the boundary conditions are preserved to guarantee that the description of the system is well-defined.
 In particular, if we consider gauge theories with boundary conditions, then we must ensure that the action of the gauge group is boundary-preserving, i.e. respects the boundary conditions on the fields in the theory.
 In what follows, we denote the group of boundary-preserving gauge transformations by $\mathcal{G}^I$, where the notation $I$ stands for `invariant', since these are the transformations that leave the boundary conditions invariant.